 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Nis air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Nis is currently 3.6 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|